 Skulls: Concentration on death, wanting to make more of life, adventurous and living on the edge.

 These were just some examples of doodles and their analysis.
-If you haven’t found your example above, we urge you to send in your doodles so we can tell you what it means.
+If you haven’t found your example above, we urge you to send in your doodling meaning so we can tell you what it means.